vseryakov/backendjs/README.md

 ## Internal with nanomsg

 For cache management signaling, all servers maintain local cache per machine, it is called `LRU` cache.
 This cache is maintained in the master Web process and serves all Web worker processes via IPC channel.
-Also every Web master process if compiled with nanomsg can accept cache messages on TCP port (`cache-port=20194`) from other backend nodes.
-So, every time any of the Web workers updates the local cache in the master process, it re-broadcasts the same request to all connected cache clients thus keeping in sync caches on all nodes.
+Every Web master process if compiled with nanomsg library can accept cache messages on a TCP port (`cache-port=20194`) from other backend nodes.
+Every time any Web worker updates the local cache, its master process re-broadcasts the same request to other connected Web master processes on other nodes thus keeping in sync caches on all nodes.

 The basic flow is the following using a hypothetical example: